 The main barn is where the animal handling and feeding takes place.
 The feeding is organised using colour co-ordinated bottles for each lamb/goat kid.
 When the animals are let loose it can be quite chaotic but it is very enjoyable and the children love getting to bottle feed the gorgeous little lambs.
 After the babies have had their turn the adult sheep, goats and pigs get their turn.
 They are hand fed solid feed.
 Throughout the feeding times the staff explain everything very well although you do have to listen carefully if its busy as the barn can get quite noisy.

-After feeding the animals we were able to go to the chicken pens and collect the eggs freshly laid that morning.
-I think its really important children understand where their food comes from (not just the supermarket shelf) and Cody really enjoyed choosing his own egg from the laying box.
+After feeding the animals we were able to go to the chicken pens and collect the freshly laid eggs.
+I think its really important children understand where their food comes from (not just the supermarket shelf!).
+Cody really enjoyed choosing his own egg from the laying box.

 Next to the play areas are hand washing facilities and toilets.
 There are loads of picnic benches both outside and under cover in the main barn to sit and eat your lunch.
 You can take your own picnic or there is a tea room with a small menu of refreshments.
 The food our friends ordered took a while to arrive as it’s all made fresh to order but it was worth the wait.

 In the afternoon we enjoyed a ride on the tractor trailer around the farm.
-This took us up to the top field where the pigs are kept and the children were able to get off and feed them.
+This took us up to the top field where the pigs are kept.
+We were able to get off and feed them.
 WARNING: it is VERY muddy up there!
-Did i mention wearing wellies?!
+Did I mention wearing wellies?!
 The tractor ride lasts approximately 30 minutes in total but does cost extra on top of your entry fee.

-There are often special events at Farmer Gows and they generally hold a treasure hunt on the hay bales every day.
+There are often special events at Farmer Gows and they generally hold a treasure hunt on the hay bales most days.
 Check the website for up to date details of whats on.